-Identify potential BMWs – anyone who raises your hackles or leaves you feeling exhausted or depressed.
+First, Identify potential BMWs – anyone who raises your hackles or leaves you feeling exhausted or depressed.
 Are there names that take your breath away or make your shoulders tighten up?
 If so, put them on your Detox List.

-For each name on your Detox List, decide how you want to change the dynamic of your relationship.
+Next, for each name on your Detox List, decide how you want to change the dynamic of your relationship.
 Will you:

 - Limit “screen time” with them